facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 High contribution limits: 529 plans allow for significant contributions, up to $15,000 per year per beneficiary ($30,000 for married couples) without triggering gift taxes.

-One strategy to maximize the impact of your 529 contributions is to make a large upfront deposit, known as "superfunding."
 This allows you to front-load the account and give the funds more time to grow tax-free.
 For example, you could contribute five years' worth of gifts in one year (up to $75,000 per beneficiary or $150,000 for married couples) without incurring gift taxes.

 By earmarking a significant portion of your assets for education early on, you can create a lasting legacy for your grandchildren while also freeing up more of your own resources for other retirement goals.
 Plus, knowing that you've helped secure their educational future can provide a deep sense of purpose and satisfaction.

-Donor-Advised Funds: Earmarking for Charitable Giving
+Donor-Advised Funds: Earmarks for Charitable Giving

 For many retirees, charitable giving is a core value and an important part of their legacy.
 Donor-advised funds (DAFs) are a unique type of earmarked account that can help you support the causes you care about in a tax-efficient and flexible way.